Definitive Anal Bleaching Guide A-Z – All You Need To Know

 That said, the FDA in the US has deemed that booty bleaching products containing a concentration of 2% hydroquinone are safe for use.
 It’s best to leave these products to professionals such as spa technicians rather than run the risk of upsetting your sensitive skin.

 Top Tip: As you would expect, the anus is one of the most sensitive areas of the body.
 It’s always a good idea to test a bleaching product on a smaller, less sensitive area first to pre-empt any negative reaction that you may experience.
 We recommend testing bleach on an area of skin that you would typically keep covered such as your thigh or pelvis.
-If you have any adverse reactions then don’t risk it
+If you have any adverse reactions then don’t risk it on an intimate area.

 People decide to try anal bleaching for a number of reasons.
 For some, it’s all about confidence and feeling sexy with their partner.
 Understanding the risks is a must because we can all agree that chemical burns aren’t exactly a turn-on in the bedroom.